'Word Dancing, Creative Writing and Storytelling Workshop Retreat

 What to bring?

 We invite you to come prepared with a piece of your own prose/ poetry or perhaps a traditional folk tale.
-By folk tale we mean a short story, perferably your own, from an oral tradition.
-The story should not contain magic so it could be a trickster tale but not tales such as Little Red Riding Hood or Sleeping Beauty that contain magic.
 Further details will be emailed to you nearer the course date.

-To get the most from this course, Shonaleigh has advised that a residential workshop is the preferred format.
-You will be able to fully immerse yourself in the course offerings and any tasks set by Shonaleigh without distractions.
+During this residential course, in the beautiful, tranquil setting of the Otaki Bush, you will be able to fully immerse yourself in the course offerings and any tasks set by Shonaleigh without distractions.
 You will also have plenty of space for your own reflections and 'processing' of any insights.
 This is a treat for your creative soul – a chance to delve into the art and magic of storytelling.
 The cost will be inclusive of accommodation, meals and the fee for the workshop itself.

 If you have any questions about the course please contact us firstname.lastname@example.org